History of The Weather Channel: "Bringing Weather to Life" (August 2005–June 2008)

 In early 2005, The Weather Channel announced that it would undergo a major branding refresh in August.
 The rebranding was part of a long-running effort aimed at reducing the network's dependence on "commodity" viewers (those looking for forecast information) and attracting what then-TWC president Patrick Scott calls "vitalists" (those with an active interest in weather) and "planners" using the channel to plan the week.
-The new look officially debuted on August 15, 2005 at 5:00 a.m.
-Eastern Time, which included the debut of a simplified square logo with a Clearview font and a new slogan ("Bringing Weather to Life").
+The new look officially debuted on August 15, 2005, at 5:00 a.m.
+Eastern Time, which included the debut of a simplified square logo with the FF Meta font and a new slogan ("Bringing Weather to Life").
 Additional long-form programs were also introduced, such as the climate-focused The Climate Code with Dr. Heidi Cullen (later renamed Forecast Earth) and It Could Happen Tomorrow.

 In May 2007, The Weather Channel celebrated its 25th anniversary.
 To commemorate the event, select past Weather Channel promotional campaigns were featured on-air during commercial breaks; a modified 25th anniversary edition of its logo was also used.
 On June 17 of that year, TWC entered into an exclusive partnership with MSNBC to provide weather content for the msnbc.com website.
 On September 26, The Weather Channel launched a high-definition simulcast feed; it also introduced a major refresh for the IntelliStar, with new titles and backgrounds on October 23.

 2008 started with uncertainty, as reports surfaced about sexual harassment allegations regarding on-camera meteorologist Bob Stokes.
 Fellow TWC meteorologist Hillary Andrews filed a lawsuit against The Weather Channel in Cobb County district court alleging the abuse by Stokes (in which she alleged Stokes made suggestive statements to her such as "will you lick my swizzle stick" and that TWC "covered [the harassment] up").
 Andrews won her lawsuit that May, and was awarded an undisclosed amount of money.
 During the proceedings, it was revealed that Melissa Barrington, who co-anchored alongside Stokes before Andrews was assigned the duties, was also harassed by Stokes.
 At the same time, Landmark Communications announced it would be selling most of its assets, including broadcast television stations, newspapers, The Weather Channel, and data center facilities.